Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/18-MUSIC-Algorithm/README.md

 ### Deploying the SD Card Image

-Follow the steps below to deploy the SD card image to the VCK190 board:
+Use the following steps to deploy the SD card image to the VCK190 board:

 1. Install the following tools (for Windows):
    * SD Card formatter: (https://www.sdcard.org/downloads/formatter/sd-memory-card-formatter-for-windows-download)
    * Win32 Disk Imager: (https://win32diskimager.org)
    * Putty serial terminal: (https://www.putty.org)
-2. Obtain the latest SD card image from the build process outlined above.
+2. Obtain the latest SD card image from the build process outlined previously.

-   Refer to the image below for the following steps:
+   Refer to the following figure for the following steps:

 3. Connect the board power cord (connector 31).
 4. Power down the board (switch 30) and eject the microSD card from slot 10.